Mukhairi Ajmal

-Muhammad Mukhairi Ajmal bin Mahadi (born November 7, 2001) is a Malaysian professional footballer who plays as a central midfielder for Malaysia Super League club Selangor and the Malaysia national team.
+Muhammad Mukhairi Ajmal bin Mahadi (born 7 November 2001) is a Malaysian professional footballer who plays as an attacking midfielder or a winger for Malaysia Super League club Selangor and the Malaysia national team.

-Mukhairi began his senior club career playing for PKNP reserve squad, before promoted to the first team in 2019, at the aged of 18.
+Mukhairi began his senior club career playing for PKNP reserve squad, before being promoted to the first team in 2019, aged 18.
 His individual performances led to a move to Selangor in 2020.

-Mukhairi represented Malaysia at under-19 level, before making his debut for under-23 level in 2021.
+Mukhairi represented Malaysia at the under-19 level, before making his debut for the under-23 level in 2021.
 He has been called up to the senior Malaysia squad, and made his senior international debut in October 2021.
+His playing level is in the non-pro league at Selangor, often raising questions about whether he is a pro player or just lucky to have joined the Malaysian Senior national team.

 Club career

 Early career

 Born in Sungai Lembing, Pahang, Mukhairi begin his career with attended the Pahang Malaysian Sports School, and trained there until he was 15, before transferring to Tunku Mahkota Ismail Sports School (SSTMI) in Johor for the final two years of his formal secondary education.